brendan-w/lzr/README.md

 Open Source Laser Projection Software

-LZR is currently a collection of backend libraries and binaries which can form the bones of laser show GUIs, or creative applications.
-There are three main components:
+LZR is currently collection of backend libraries and binaries which can form the bones of laser show GUIs, or creative applications.
+Here are the main components:

 liblzr
 ------

 Library containing basic laser utilities:

+- DAC drivers (currently only supports the [EtherDream DAC](http://www.ether-dream.com/), but implementations for other DACs are always welcome.)
 - point/frame structures
 - frame transformations
 - frame interpolator